Euretina Exam Information

 The following represent minimal requirements to sit the exam:

-• Have completed a retina fellowship (where there are fellowships).
+• Have completed a two-year retina fellowship.

 Those with more extensive experience, but without a specific diploma will be considered.